 - The MathWorks MATLAB

 - Image processing software

 How do I Become a Remote Sensing Scientist or Technologist?

 What kind of Remote Sensing Scientist or Technologist requirements are there?

 How many years of work experience do I need?

 The table below shows some of the most common industries where those employed in this career field work.

 Other Jobs You May be Interested In

-Those interested in being a Remote Sensing Scientist or Technologist may also be interested in:
+Those thinking about becoming a Remote Sensing Scientist or Technologist might also be interested in the following careers: